weareblahs/covidcases/README.md

   Uses GitHub actions for all the processing with the batch scripts, which replaces the `No data` string (and date string) in the HTML file to the latest cases.

   # Other projects / stuffs used in this project

 - [samleong123/COVID-19-Malaysia-API](https://github.com/samleong123/COVID-19-Malaysia-API) ([API](https://covid-19.samsam123.name.my/api/cases?date=latest) / [API documentation](https://covid-19.samsam123.name.my/api.html)) (Main source for data)

   - Data source based on MoH-Malaysia/covid19-public

 - [jq](https://github.com/stedolan/jq) (used to parse JSON data)

 - sed (used to find and replace placeholders)

 - ImageMagick (used to generate images)

 - Helvetica Neue (used to generate images / website default font) ([Version used](https://github.com/ifvictr/helvetica-neue))

+- [add-to-homescreen](https://github.com/cubiq/add-to-homescreen) (used for PWA "add to home screen" bottom pop-up when visiting website)

 # Website versions